edoatley/azure-tf-iac-testing/Post1.md

 - How to test terraform code so that we are confident it works and are very happy to destroy our infrastructure safe in the knowledge we can recreate it

-I am going to tackle these questions in 3 separate parts:
+I am going to tackle these questions in a 3 part series:

 - **Part 1** - setting up and utilising terragrunt to manage the terraform code and configuration
 - **Part 2** - using terratest to test the terraform code